ETS-Android2/Research-projects-2020/04_GoogleColab/README.md

-from keras.datasets import mnist #the dataset is available by default from keras.models import Sequential #class for creating the neural net model
+from keras.datasets import mnist #the dataset is available by default from keras.models import Sequential #class for creating the neural net model from keras.layers.core import Dense, Dropout, Activation #classes of building bolcks of neural network
 ```
 Now let's do some exploration of the dataset.
 First we want to know how the dataset looks like.
 Following code splits the dataset into train and test set and prints their dimensions.